 - They go where you go.
 You can accept payments on-site or remotely, and you’ll appreciate being able to pay and get paid on the go in the future.

 If yours is a service-based business that already sends customer invoices, consider accepting payments online.
 Like other digital payment options, pay-enabled invoices offer convenience and speed.

-- They feature easy payment options.
-On the customer side, it’s a lot easier to submit a payment digitally than write out a check, find a stamp, and mail a payment.
+On the customer side, it’s a lot easier to submit a payment digitally than write a check, find a stamp, and mail the payment.
 Pay-enabled email invoices cut out all of that.
-Instead, customers pay by card or by entering their bank information.
+Instead, customers pay by card or enter their bank information.
 Who knows?
 The ease of it may tempt them to pay early.

-- They can send reminders and notifications.
-Some email invoicing tools go beyond sending a simple invoice.
+And some email invoicing tools go beyond sending a simple invoice.
 They may track when or if a customer has viewed the invoice.
 Some can also send automatic reminders to the customer until they pay the invoice.
-For business owners who hate having to follow up with clients to collect a payment, such tools can save time and stress.
+For business owners who don’t like having to follow up with clients to collect a payment, such tools can save time and stress.
 Plus, daily payment reminders can help your business get paid faster.